Which is best? Wired vs Wireless Phone Charging.

 Note: it doesn’t support Qualcomm Quick Charge; if you need that feature this isn’t the product for you.

 This is a pretty simple review.
 I ordered several of these in December 2017 and have been using them ever since.
 They are convenient and fast.
 The 110 volt plug folds into the base for traveling.
 It’s located near the top so that you can plug something else into the same socket, a nice design feature.
 It has 2 USB ports so you can charge 2 devices at the same time.

 More Than Just Phones

 As convenient as wireless charging can be, plugging in your phone is generally not that much more difficult.
-It just takes a second to plug it in vs setting down on charging pad.
-That few seconds can reward you with up to 3 times faster charging that can save you time waiting for you phone to finish charging.
+It just takes a second to plug it in vs. setting down on charging pad.
+That few seconds can reward you with up to 3 times faster charging that can save you time waiting for your phone to finish charging.